redmando/vo-manager-lite/README.md

-# VO Manager
+# VO Manager Lite
-VO Manager is an open-source project open to the general public.
-VO Manager is a package written in C# for Unity3D that manages a bank of VOs (voice-overs) clips, sub-titles cues, and functionality that calls on these clips and cues.
+VO Manager is a Unity Scripting Package which enables developers to rapidly create and prototype games around audio with dialogue.
+It streamlines the process of creating and displaying on screen subtitles along with your audio’s dialogue without the hassle of creating a complex system.

-_Copyright (c) 2016 tvledesign LLC.
+_Copyright (c) 2018 tvledesign LLC.
 All rights reserved._

 ## Importing the Package

-There are two ways to import the VO Manager package.
+There are two ways to import the VO Manager Lite package.
 You can either:

 1. Visit the Unity Asset Store to download and import the package directly inside of Unity or;
-2. You can go to GitHub via https://github.com/tvledesignLLC/vo-manager and download one of the packages inside the packages folder.
+2. You can go to GitHub via [a https://github.com/tvledesign/vo-manager-lite](https://github.com/tvledesign/vo-manager-lite) and download one of the packages inside the packages folder.

-By default when importing from the Unity Asset Store the package also comes with a demo as well as the default VO Manager package which contains:
+By default when importing from the Unity Asset Store the package also comes with a demo as well as the default VO Manager Lite package which contains:

 * VOManager
    * Editor
+      * EditorClasses.cs
       * VOBankEditor.cs
       * VOManagerEditor.cs
    * Prefabs